gvellut/gpx2exif/README.md

   Add GPS EXIF tags to local images based on a GPX fie

 Options:
-  -d, --delta TEXT                Time shift to apply to the photo Date Time
+  -d, --delta TEXT                Time shift to apply to the photo times to
-                                  Original EXIF tag to match the date in GPX (see documentation for format).
-Use if there is a drift in the camera compared to the GPS recorder or if an offset is not present in the EXIF. (default: no shift)
+                                  match the date in GPX (see documentation for format). [default: no shift]

-  -t, --tolerance TEXT            Tolerance if time of photo is not inside the
+  -t, --tolerance TEXT            Tolerance if time of the photo is not inside
-                                  time range of the GPX track. (default: 10s)
+                                  the time range of the GPX track. (default:
+                                  10s)

   -o, --ignore-offset             Flag to indicate that the OffsetTimeOriginal
                                   should not be used (time of images is assumed UTC).
 Use --delta to compensate for both timezone and drift.

-  -c, --clear                     Flag to indicate that the GPS EXIF fields
+  -c, --clear                     Flag to indicate that the times of the
-                                  should be cleared if no position can be computed for the photo.
+                                  photos should be cleared if no position can be computed.

   -k, --kml TEXT                  Path for a KML output file with placemarks
                                   for the photos (useful for checking the